About Dashboard Data

 For example, if you have date and time data in this format: Tue, 10–25–2015, 8:42pm should be presented in the Date Format field as E, MM–dd–yyyy, K:ma.

-The Time Zone option is generally set to the timezone of your Qualtrics account.
+The timezone is generally set to the timezone of your Qualtrics account.
 However, it is best practice to verify the correct timezone for the field you are adding.

 Adding Additional Sources